Badsworth/pfml_scripts/docs/portal/environment-variables.md

 # Environment variables

-Environment variables include [feature flags](feature-flags.md), URLs and keys for external resources such as Cognito and the API.
+Environment variables include [feature flags](feature-flags.md), [maintenance pages](maintenance-pages.md), and URLs and keys for external resources such as Cognito and the API.

 ## Configuring environment variables